Promoting the participation of people with disabilities

 © Dominique Flasson/Handicap International

 Handicap International's goal in North Korea is to promote the full participation of people with disabilities.
-Our projects focus on improving the accessibility of rehabilitation services and supporting the inclusion of disabled children in education.
+We support the Korean Federation for the Protection of the Disabled with projects focusing on improving the accessibility of rehabilitation services and supporting the inclusion of disabled children in education.

 Our activities in North Korea began in 1998 at the request of the Korean Federation for the Protection of the Disabled (KFPD).
 The goal of initial projects was to offer direct support for service providers and this work included support for the orthopaedic-fitting workshop in Hamhung.
-More recently, a longer term goal has been to strengthen the organisational capacity of partners, including the KFPD, to ensure strong and sustainable services for people with disabilities in the long term.
+More recently, a longer term goal has been to strengthen the organisational capacity of partners, including the KFPD, to ensure strong and sustainable services for people with disabilities.

 • Human Development Index: N/A